syncfusion-content/blazor-docs/blazor/dialog/predefined-dialogs.md

 ![Confirm Dialog](./images/blazor-confirm-dialog.png)

-### Prompt
+### Show prompt dialog

-A [Prompt](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialogService.html#Syncfusion_Blazor_Popups_SfDialogService_PromptAsync_System_String_System_String_Syncfusion_Blazor_Popups_DialogOptions_) dialog is used to get input from a user.
-When the user enters "OK", the input value is returned.
-When they click "Cancel", the null value is returned.
+A [Prompt](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialogService.html#Syncfusion_Blazor_Popups_SfDialogService_PromptAsync_System_String_System_String_Syncfusion_Blazor_Popups_DialogOptions_) dialog is used to get input from user by using `DialogService.PromptAsync` method.
+When the user enters ‘OK’, the input value is returned.
+When they click ‘Cancel’, the null value is returned.

 Use the following code to render a simple prompt dialog in an application: